 The tools include: an assembly platform where the modules will be stacked; a lifting device to handle the modules and stack them on top of one another with millimetre accuracy; a rotating fixture to turn over the three lower modules; a man-lift to allow performance of operations inside the inner bore of the modules; a drill guide fixture to allow drilling holes in the interface between modules in order to insert shear pins preventing relative displacement between modules; a lead extension alignment fixture, and a lead support structure.

 Delivery of these tools is planned to start in June 2016, matching the ITER Organizations's needs for the assembly of the machine's central magnet.
 Manufacturing of the early delivery items, the assembly platform, and the lifting tool is expected to start in early 2015.

-The assembled Central Solenoid hanging over the tokamak for installation.
+The assembled central solenoid hanging over the tokamak for installation.

 Once installed in the Tokamak, the central solenoid will be supported at its bottom on lower supports attached to the bottom of the toroidal field coils and kept centred at its top by a system of rods attached to the top of the toroidal field coils.
 The lower supports are thus the first components to be put in place.
 The central solenoid can then be lifted by the crane and lowered into the Tokamak.

 The review panel was pleased with the quality of the presentations which helped everyone to understand how the tooling is designed and the way it is planned to be used.
-The reports demonstrated the high involvement of the team and its capacity to address the challenge of accurately positioning heavy loads given the fact that the total weight of the assembled central solenoid is around 1,000 tons.
+The reports demonstrated the high involvement of the team and its capacity to address the challenge of accurately positioning heavy loads given the fact that the total weight of the assembled central solenoid is around 1,000 tonnes.